-In 1913 Myra Davis began her career in San Antonio as an English instructor at Douglass High School; she later transferred to Phyllis Wheatley High School.
-Her teaching career spanned fifty-one years, during which time she received many accolades for her oratorical gifts and for her stage productions of works ranging from Shakespeare to those of modern writers.
-She was married to John W. (Pop) Hemmings, a former Broadway actor, in 1922.
-They organized the Phyllis Wheatley Dramatic Guild Players, an extension of the dramatic productions staged by her high school seniors.
-Their productions, in which she often acted, played a fundamental role in the cultural life of black San Antonians.
-In 1944 Mrs. Hemmings coproduced, codirected, and starred in Go Down Death, now a black film classic.
+In 1913 Myra Davis began her teaching career in San Antonio as an English and speech instructor at Douglass High School; she later transferred to Phyllis Wheatley High School (see SEGREGATION and EDUCATION FOR AFRICAN AMERICANS).
+Her teaching career spanned fifty-one years, during which time she received many accolades for her oratorical gifts and for her stage productions of works ranging from Shakespeare to those of modern writers, including many Black playwrights.